NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Instant Backup.md

 * * *

-Even as your firearm misfires, you quickly draw a backup weapon.
-Release the misfired weapon if you so choose, and Interact to draw a one-handed weapon.
+Even as your firearm misfires, you quickly draw a backup.
+Release the misfired weapon and Interact to draw a different weapon that requires the same number of hands or fewer.

 *Source: Pathfinder Guns & Gears*
-*OGL*
+*ORC*